Men built outside of the average bear a mixed blessing.

 Tailored menswear may be the only option for some men, or clothing can be altered to fit better than off-the-rack options, but a strong man will always want to avoid anything that hangs too loosely or clings too tightly.

-Menswear for the Short, Athletic Man: Heels to Head
+Menswear For The Short, Athletic Man: Head To Toe

 All menswear will have a texture to it, whether it comes from a printed fabric or the weave and dye of the cloth itself.